advance2112/blog/_posts/2025-08-17-Crumbania-and-pju.md

 From here, I thought I'd take the most straightforward approach to the "Twinkle Star" and "Analog" wildcards, namely making there be a bunch of particles whenever you kill an enemy, and drawing everything on paper and scanning it in.

 ### The Work, Part 1: The Weekend
 I got to work right away.
-I tried to recreate as much of the gameplay as I could from memory, choosing not to play any Survivor-like games until the jam was over.
+I tried to recreate as much of the Survivor formula as I could from memory, choosing not to play any Survivor-like games until the jam was over.
 I got some simple weapons, enemies, and experience orbs working, and 8 hours into the jam, I had something that vaguely resembles the final game, as well as Vampire Survivors.

 <figure>
 <img src="{{ '/assets/images/Crumbania/progress1.gif' | relative_url }}" alt="Early Gameplay of Crumbania.
 A handful of collision shapes with their debug visuals on roam around the screen in a fashion vaguely resembling Vampire Survivors gameplay.">